Xuefei-Guo/Snake_Game/README.md

 ## 3. How to run

-- Compile the Jack source files to VM code using NANDTeries' Jack Compiler.
+- Compile the Jack source files to VM code using NANDTeris' Jack Compiler.
-- Run the vm code on NANDTeries' VM Emulator.
+- Run the vm code on NANDTeris' VM Emulator.
 - Run the program.
-- Enable keybord input.
+- Enable keyboard input.
 Press any key to begin.

 ## 4. Gameplay details